Nik89/CanOverhead/README.md

 (except some URLs to license, changelog etc. may be broken).

-To minify and merge all HTML, CSS and JS files into a single `index.html` the Python3 script `deploy.py` must be run.
-This will generate output files in the `builds` directory next to the Python script itself.
+To minify and merge all HTML, CSS and JS files into a single `index.html` the Python3 script `minify.py` must be run.
+This will generate the compact all-in-one `index.html` in the `minified` directory.
 You will need some dependencies to run the script, so be sure to run the following:
 ```